The genealogy of nearly critical branching processes in varying environment: The environmental coalescent point process

 where $Z_e$ has the $\mathrm{Gamma}(k+1, (\theta+1)/\bar{\rho}_t)$ distribution and all other random variables are independent.
 The variables $(U_1, \dots, U_k)$ split $(0, Z_e)$ into $k+1$ subintervals.
 By well-known properties of Gamma distributions, the lengths of these subintervals are independent exponential random variables with mean $\bar{\rho}_t/(\theta+1)$.
 Let $(U^*_1, \dots, U^*_k)$ be the order statistics of $(U_1,\dots,U_k)$, and define

-According to the previous discussion, the random variables $(H^{\theta}_1,\dots, H^{\theta}_{k-1})$ are i.i.d.\ and distributed as the maximum of the point process $P$ over an interval with exponential length and mean $\bar{\rho}_t / (1+\theta)$.
+According to the previous discussion, the random variables $(H^{\theta}_1,\dots, H^{\theta}_{k-1})$ are i.i.d.\ and distributed as the maximum of the point process $P$ over an interval with exponentially distributed length and mean $\bar{\rho}_t / (1+\theta)$.
 The distribution of this maximum is given by \eqref{eq:maxCPPExp}.
 By construction of the CPP distance,

 Thus,

 and the result is proved by noting that the unique partition $\sigma$ of $[k]$ such that

 is uniform and independent of all other variables. \end{proof}